MasoomBadi/DatasetHelper/README.md

 !mkdir /content/images
 ```

 2. (Optional) Unzip if your dataset is in zip compressed folder.
+(Note: If you have unzipped dataset, make sure all your files are in '/images/all' directory)

 ```
 !unzip -q images.zip -d /content/images/all